 Sunglasses also improve facial symmetry by obscuring any slight anomalies around your eyes.
 For instance, you might notice that one of your eyes sits higher on your face, or one pupil might be slightly larger than the other.
 That’s perfectly normal and natural, but people generally prefer symmetrical faces when choosing mates.
 Just consider the Golden Ratio of Beauty, which measures facial symmetry to determine attractiveness.

 Finally, celebrities and models frequently wear sunglasses, so Brown believes that there’s probably some social factors at play.
-Never doubt the power of advertising when it comes to shaping our cultural ideas of what is (and isn’t) attractive.
+Never doubt the power of advertising when it comes to shaping our cultural ideas of how to be attractive and what isn’t attractive.

 Let’s say that you finally landed a date with that hottie down the street.
 Should you hit up the local coffeeshop, or get tickets to the symphony?
 If you’re wondering how to be more attractive on your date, consider something more exciting.
 Studies show that adrenaline works as a natural aphrodisiac, and it may even help calm your nerves in a weird sort of way (you won’t be focused on whether you’re likable if your attention is elsewhere).